"

 Think of something that you can do now but couldn't do three years ago.
 Whether it's driving a car, snowboarding, cooking a gourmet meal, or speaking a new language, you have been able to learn and master a new skill.
 Word problems are no different.
 Even if you have struggled with word problems in the past, you have acquired many new math skills that will help you succeed now!

 In earlier chapters, you translated word phrases into algebraic expressions, using some basic mathematical vocabulary and symbols.
-Since then you’ve increased your math vocabulary as you learned about more algebraic procedures, and you’ve had more practice translating from words into algebra.
+Since then, you've increased your math vocabulary as you learned about more algebraic procedures, and you've had more practice translating from words into algebra.

 You have also translated word sentences into algebraic equations and solved some word problems.
 The word problems applied math to everyday situations.
 You had to restate the situation in one sentence, assign a variable, and then write an equation to solve.
 This method works as long as the situation is familiar to you and the math is not too complicated.